KanvaBhatia/Data-Science-Projects/README.md

 Projects
 - Coming Soon
-- Datacamp: All Projectscompleted from the DataCamp Curriculum
+- Datacamp: All projects completed from the DataCamp Curriculum

 Practice Code